vettayruu/AgileX-PiPER-MetaworkMQTT-VRControl/README_Local_MQTT.md

 ## 4. Start the MQTT Broker

-After verifing, you can use your local MQTT server for communication in your local network.
+After verifying, you can use your local MQTT server for communication in your local network.

 **Run Mosquitto as Administrator:**